 Approximately 90% of hospitals in Wisconsin already report this data in some form to Division of Public Health (DPH) via a survey.
-For MY 2013:
+For MY 2014:

-- DHCAA will use the DPH data as the sole source for calculating P4P results for individual hospitals for this measure, and will utilize the definition in use by DPH.
-Currently, DPH publishes aggregate data only, and individual hospital results are not released.
-DHCAA has already received consent forms from all hospitals subject to Withhold P4P that allow DPH to release individual hospital data to DHCAA. - DHCAA will use CMS' specifications for the Healthcare Personnel (HCP) Influenza Vaccination measure.
-CDC recently published a module on the National Healthcare Safety Network (NHSN) that hospitals should utilize when submitting data on this measure.
-An example of this module can be found in Table 2 on the next page. - Each healthcare personnel will be counted only once for each employer.
-If a healthcare personnel is employed by multiple employers, that personnel will be counted multiple times, since the measure focuses on hospitals, not individual employees. - This is a Pay-for-Reporting measure only for MY 2013, and the data will be used to set baselines for the subsequent years. - Although CMS requires only Inpatient Prospective Payment Systems (IPPS) to report HCP influenza vaccination rates, in order to meet the DHS 2013 Hospital P4P reporting requirement, all hospitals to which P4P applies are encouraged to submit data to NHSN.
-However, DPH will accept paper copies for MY 2013.
-The data must be submitted to NHSN or DPH by August 14, 2013, since the DHS will pull the data from NHSN on August 15, 2013.
+- DHCAA will use CMS' specifications for the Healthcare Personnel (HCP) Influenza Vaccination measure.
+CDC has published a module on the National Healthcare Safety Network (NHSN) that hospitals should utilize when submitting data on this measure.
+An example of this module can be found in Table 2, ahead. - Each healthcare personnel will be counted only once for each employer.
+If a healthcare personnel is employed by multiple employers, that personnel will be counted multiple times, since the measure focuses on hospitals, not individual employees. - Although CMS requires only Inpatient Prospective Payment Systems (IPPS) to report HCP influenza vaccination rates, in order to meet the DHS 2014 Hospital P4P requirements, all hospitals to which P4P applies must submit data to NHSN.
+The data must be submitted to NHSN by May 14, 2014, since the DHS will pull the data from NHSN on May 15, 2014.
+Hospital specific baselines for this measure are based on the vaccination rate the hospital submitted as part of the MY2013 Withhold Hospital P4R requirement for this measure.
+The national average (see Appendix 1(b)) as published by the CDC for flu season 2011 2012 will be used for calculating hospital specific performance levels.